lschachter/books-galore/README.md

 [(See it in action)](https://books-galore.herokuapp.com/)

 Books Galore uses the [Google Books API](https://developers.google.com/books/docs/overview) to return a list of books with title, author, publishing company, and picture, based on the user's search parameter.
-It is built with [React](https://reactjs.org/) (including React's default starter code) and will be deployed using [Heroku](https://www.heroku.com/home).
+It was built with [React](https://reactjs.org/) (including React's default starter code) and deployed using [Heroku](https://www.heroku.com/home).
+It is a single-page app.

 **For [8th Light](https://8thlight.com/)'s Crafter Technical Assessment**